Cooks with Soul

 If you want to cook the ribs on a gas grill, you only have to worry about maintaining a 250°F (121°C) temperature throughout the cooking process.
 It would also help to use the burners furthest away from where you set the ribs.

-How to Smoke St. Louis Ribs
+How to Make Smoked St. Louis Ribs

 Vinegar Based BBQ Sauce